-Sophia’s articles have featured in a wide variety of publications, from Silver Studies to The Guardian.
+Her articles have featured in a wide variety of publications, from Silver Studies to The Guardian.

 Contact

-Sophia’s agent is Jane Finigan at Lutyens & Rubinstein
+Sophia’s agent is Jane Finigan at Lutyens & Rubinstein (for her work as Sophia Tobin) and Jane Finigan & Daisy Parente (for her work as Sophie Loxton).

 You can contact the author directly using the form below.